-CoQA: A Conversational Question Answering Challenge
+CoQA: Conversation Question Answering

 This week has been a great week for natural language processing and I’m really excited (and you should be too)!
 This week, I happened to browse over to Arxiv Sanity Preserver as I normally do, only instead of being greeted by a barrage of GAN-this or CNN-that, my eyes fell upon two datasets that made me very happy.
 They were CoQA and QuAC, and in this blog we are going to talk about why CoQA is so exciting.